peertube-viewer/peertube-viewer-rs/docs/src/cli/args.md

 ![quality prompt](../screenshots/select_quality.png)

 -   `-t, --trending`    will start browsing trendings videos.
 If an initial query is passed with it, it will be ignored
+-   `--local`  Only browse videos hosted on the instance you are connected to

 -   `--tag-nsfw`    Tag nsfw results.
 This is the default behavior.
 This flag is only useful to override the config file
 -   `--block-nsfw`    Block nsfw search results